pankaj142/ArticleWebsite/README.md

 # Functionalities

 * Its Blog website.
-* Author can resister and can write their blogs/articles.
+* User can resister and can write their blogs/articles.
-* Author can edit and delete his/her articles
+* User can edit and delete his/her articles
 * Anyone can visite and read all articles without logging in.

 # Technologies